 - Allow to rest for 20 minutes or an hour or start making the dosa’s right away

-- Preheat a nonstick griddle on low heat and pour about ⅓ cup of batter and spread it into a thin dosa using the back of the ladle or a measuring cup.
+- Preheat a nonstick griddle on low heat.
+Pour about ⅓ cup of batter and spread it into a thin dosa using the back of the ladle or a measuring cup.
 Starting from the middle spread the batter in a circular motion going outwards.

 - Once the bottom of the dosa starts to turn golden brown, evenly spread a little bit of oil or ghee on the dosa.
 Allow the dosa to crisp up further for another couple of minutes or if you like softer dosa lower the heat and take the dosa out.